-The Church of England’s Tables of Parochial Fees from 1 January 2022 (“the Table”), prepared by the Archbishops’ Council, are now available on the C of E website on its page of Life events parochial fees and guidance.
+The Church of England’s Tables of Parochial Fees from 1 January 2022* (“the Table”), prepared by the Archbishops’ Council, are now available on the C of E website on its page of Life events parochial fees and guidance.
 This includes: an A3 table, an A4 table, and as a short A4 summary.
 The basic fees are listed below, but readers are advised to visit the Church’s website to read the accompanying notes.
 An explanation of the basis for the calculation of these fees and the timing of their publication is below.
+A section relating to fees for special services is also included.

 The following costs are set by the Church of England nationally and are the same for every church.
 The basic legal fees include the cost of the vicar, the church, calling the banns, a banns certificate, the marriage certificate, lighting and all administration.